Nyhavn is a port town in Copenhagen, the capital of Denmark, and a popular tourist destination with colorfully clad houses along the canals.

-Construction began in 1671 for the purpose of expanding Copenhagen’s urban area and was completed two years later in 1673.
+Construction began in 1671 to expand Copenhagen’s urban area and was completed two years later in 1673.

 It was also a hub for shipping in Copenhagen, and at the same time, it was a lively entertainment district where sailors gathered after their voyages to toast each other with drinks.

-However, Nyhavn, which had been a central port town for Danish logistics, gradually declined over time.
+However, Nyhavn, a central port town for Danish logistics, gradually declined.

-With modernization, the mainstay of logistics shifted from traditional sailing ships to railroads, which are more powerful and efficient.
+With modernization, the mainstay of logistics shifted from traditional sailing ships to railroads, which were more powerful and efficient.

 With these transitions, fewer and fewer ships used Nyhavn’s harbor, and the town lost its former vitality.